 Work in progress can be not only very creative, especially when the work itself is about creativity.
 Our conscious mind enables us to choose ways of communication that are best contextual embodiments of our creative capacity in creative communication.
 But is it only creative communication that opens up perspectives for creative cognition?”

-– from ”Beyond Fiction and Mind of Contextual Reality”.
+Soon to be published in the full version via ”Beyond Fiction and Mind of Contextual Reality”.

 Explore inspirations via content on consciousness